Ephigenia/jquery.slideShow/README.md

 * 2010-10-27
 	* Added new option for transition mode `slide`
+	* Added conditional for pausing animation on hover with mouse

 * 2010-10-08
 	* Fixed Issue 1 "ply/pause button not working" by using the right interval